-The next time you’re feeling stressed out, overworked, or just have sore feet after dancing too hard at a music festival (thank you, ACL), turn off your phone, pour a tasty bev, and reap the restorative benefits of a simple bubble bath.
+So, the next time you’re feeling stressed out, overworked, or just have sore feet after dancing too hard at a music festival (thank you, ACL), turn off your phone, pour a tasty beverage, and reap the restorative benefits of a simple bubble bath.
 A 20-minute soak is usually just what the doctor ordered, and we’ve rounded up all the essentials for creating the ultimate spa-worthy experience right at home.
 Ready, set, bliss out.

 Step #1.
 Clean Up and Declutter